-First person point of view is told from the perspective of the character, using the pronoun “I.”
+First-person PoV is told from the perspective of the character, using the pronoun “I.”

-Second person point of view is told from the perspective of the reader as a character, using the pronoun “you.”
+Second-person PoV is told from the perspective of the reader as a character, using the pronoun “you.”

-Third person point of view shows the characters from the perspective of the author, or an external narrator, using the pronouns “he,” “she,” or “they.”
+Third-person PoV is told from the perspective of the author, or an external narrator, using the pronouns “he,” “she,” or “they.”

 Let’s look at each of these PoVs, and their subtypes, a little more closely.